The ECE Census

 A teacher certificated by the Teaching Council holds a practising certificate marked:

-• Tiwhikete Whakaakoranga Tōmua | Provisional Practising Certificate
+• Tiwhikete Whakaakoranga Tōmua | Provisional Practising Certificate.

-• Tiwhikete Whakaakoranga Tūturu | Full Practising Certificate (Category One)
+• Tiwhikete Whakaakoranga Tūturu | Full Practising Certificate (Category One).

-• Tiwhikete Whakaakoranga Pūmau | Full Practising Certificate (Category Two)
+• Tiwhikete Whakaakoranga Pūmau | Full Practising Certificate (Category Two).

 When you are completing your ECE Census, any teacher who is certificated (whether marked category one, category two, or provisional) should be recorded as a teacher certificated by the Teaching Council.
 Services should only select “not certificated” if the teaching staff member does not fall within one of these three categories.

-When is a staff member considered full-time?
+When a staff member is considered qualified

 For the purpose of the ECE Census, a qualified staff member has an ECE teaching qualification or a primary school qualification that is recognised by the Teaching Council of Aotearoa New Zealand.